 The AFP test measures how much alpha-fetoprotein is in your blood.
-Alpha-fetoprotein is a protein that is made by the liver and the yolk sac of a developing foetus.
+Alpha-fetoprotein is a protein made by your liver and the yolk sac of a developing foetus.
 A small amount remains in your body throughout your life.

 During pregnancy, the AFP test is used to screen for things that may be wrong with the foetus.
 In New Zealand, this test is part of the maternal serum screening programme taken during weeks 14 and 18 of pregnancy.

-In other situations, the AFP test can be used to monitor liver disease and test for certain types of cancer, including testicular, liver and brain.
+In other situations, the AFP test can be used to monitor liver disease and test for certain types of cancer, including testicular, liver and brain cancers.
 It can also be used to monitor cancer treatment and see if cancer has come back after treatment.

 No preparation for the test is needed.
-It is a simple blood sample from your arm.
+It is a simple blood sample taken from a vein in your arm.

 There are no risks.
-However, if you sometimes feel light-headed, faint or bruise easily after blood tests, this will be no different.
+However, if you sometimes feel light-headed, faint or bruise easily after blood tests, you may do after this test too.